stlab/better-code/better-code/src/chapter-2-contracts.md

 abstractions, the simpler and clearer the use-sites become, which is better for correctness.
 Abstraction and correctness support one another in a virtuous cycle.
-And abstraction is necessary for programming at scale: because can't keep the whole program in our heads, we do what humans always do when faced with complexity: we break complicated problems into parts that can be understood in isolation.
+And abstraction is necessary for programming at scale: because we can't keep the whole program in our heads, we do what humans always do when faced with complexity: we break complicated problems into parts that can be understood in isolation.